Universe-E/healthgram/items/report.md

   - Error

     - In some situation, some picture from local storage cannot be updated, or may trigger crash, because we set the max size of picture to 5 MB
-    - In a very rare situation, the
+    - In a very rare situation, if users send post multiple times in a short time, this page may crash and triggers app exit